Up to 50% off sofas & mattresses — limited‑time deals.

 • Shoppers who want motion reclining as a core feature, not a bonus.

-• Large living rooms where a wide footprint won’t dominate the layout.
+• Large living rooms where a wide footprint will not dominate the layout.

-• Households that like built-in charging and storage for a “living room hub” setup.
+• Households that like built-in charging and storage for a home-theater style setup.

 Where it falls short:

-• It’s the most expensive option by a wide margin.
+• It is the most expensive option by a wide margin.

-• The size and powered components make it less flexible to move and rearrange.
+• The size and powered components make it harder to move and rearrange.

-• More moving parts means more to manage versus a simpler sofa.
+• More moving parts mean more to maintain than with a simple sofa.

 Ohana 5-Seat Zero Gravity Modular Reclining Sofa